Kapili at Hoopili

 No analysis available

-I searched for wording like "mandatory pool," "required to participate," or "cannot opt out."
-The remarks do not describe any rental program at all, so there is no evidence that participation is mandatory.
+I searched for wording like "mandatory pool," "required to participate," "cannot opt out," or similar restrictions and found nothing.
+Since the remarks do not support STR at all, a mandatory hotel pool is not indicated.

 No analysis available